-Head To Head Comparison Between VFX vs CGI (Infographics)
+Head to Head Comparison Between VFX and CGI (Infographics)

 Below is the top comparison between VFX vs CGI:

 - VFX are created using different specially designed software and specifically required for a certain need.
-CGI, on the other hand, are computer generated Images that are created on a digital platform but it does not require any advanced software.
+On the other hand, CGI is computer-generated Images created on a digital platform, but it does not require any advanced software.

-- Timing plays a very important part of the process of Visual Effects.
+- Timing plays a very important part in the process of Visual Effects.
 The visual effects are planned and sketched during the initial phase of the process and completed in the post-production phase.
 A special Visual Effects director is appointed to manage the process.
-While, when using CGI alone the user doesn’t need to take care of any timing nor any special supervisor is appointed for the same.
+While, when using CGI alone, the user doesn’t need to take care of any timing, nor any special supervisor is appointed for the same.

 - Some of the common companies that provide Visual Effects specialization are Weta Digital, Moving Picture Company, Framestore and Digital Domain.
 While today almost every company is using the CGI process.

 - Computer Animation is also a part of CGI.
-The Animation part is dynamic in nature while the landscapes are static in nature.
-To create animation, images placed in such a way that there is a slight difference in each consecutive image with a time domain and illusion movement is created.
-VFX, on the other hand, are special features added on the already created images and those cannot be generated physically.
+The Animation part is dynamic in nature, while the landscapes are static in nature.
+To create animation, images placed in such a way that there is a slight difference in each consecutive image with a time-domain and illusion movement is created.
+On the other hand, VFX are special features added to the already created images, and those cannot be generated physically.

 - Visual effects involve any kind of effect that is not shot directly in the camera and is created virtually in the post-production process.
 CGI involves modeling of 3D objects on a digital platform and rendering out images of those objects.

-- The materials that are used in VFX consists of the live action images shot on set, separate practical elements shot with the camera such as explosions or fire, models or elements generated with a computer.
+- The materials used in VFX consist of the live-action images shot on set, separate practical elements shot with the camera such as explosions or fire, models or elements generated with a computer.
 So, CGI is a part of the visual effects process.

 VFX vs CGI Comparison Table